-Actions can be used to record the activity of users within applications.
+Actions can record the activity of users within applications.

-When defining these action types, it's possible to add specific custom fields in order to customize these actions on the Dashboard.
+When defining these action types, you can add specific custom fields to customize these actions on the Dashboard.

-For example, an ADI may encompass a unique Thng, and all it's attributes, properties, and history.
+For example, an ADI can encompass a unique Thng, and all its attributes, properties, and history.

 - Operator key